Everything you do online in Thailand is tracked and logged by Internet Service Providers and can be accessed by the government.

 Your ISP or network administrator may also be limiting or restricting your access to certain websites and services.
 And then there’s the wider issue that sites you visit are probably collecting your personal data for advertising purposes.

-The worrying thing about being in Thailand is living in a condo block and sharing a network with many others, a network that is sub-contracted to an amateur web guy who sells on the services of True, 3BB and alike to folks like you and I.
+The worrying thing about being in Thailand is living in a condo block and sharing a network with other residents.
+Such networks are sub-contracted to an amateur web guy who sells on the services of True, 3BB and alike to folks like you and I.

 There are thousands of hackers living in Thailand, and your unsecured connection is easy fishing for them, especially if they have a deal going with the network manager which allows them backdoor access to the system.